foliant-docs/docs/src/quickstart.md

 -   render diagrams from textual description on build
 -   restructure the project source or compile it into a single file for a particular backend

 In fact, you have already used two preprocessors!
 Check the output of the `foliant make` commands and note the lines `✔ Applying preprocessor mkdocs` and `✔ Applying preprocessor flatten`.
-The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs' requirements, and the second one tells you that [`flatten`](<macro mkdocs="preprocessors/flatten.md" pandoc="#flatten">ref</macro>) preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).
+The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs’ requirements, and the second one tells you that [`flatten`](<macro mkdocs="preprocessors/flatten.md" pandoc="#flatten">ref</macro>) preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).

 These preprocessors where called by MkDocs and Pandoc backends respectively.
-You didn't have to install or activate them explicitly.
+You didn’t have to install or activate them explicitly.

-Now, let's try to use a different kind of preprocessors, the ones that register new tags: [Blockdiag](<macro mkdocs="preprocessors/blockdiag.md" pandoc="#blockdiag">ref</macro>).
+Now, let’s try to use a different kind of preprocessors, the ones that register new tags: [Blockdiag](<macro mkdocs="preprocessors/blockdiag.md" pandoc="#blockdiag">ref</macro>).

 ### Embed Diagrams with Blockdiag